16 reasons to publish your apps and games with the Android App Bundle

 9. You can build an instant game, enabling people to try your game from the Play Store or the Play Games app without installing your app first, using the same app bundle artifact for your installed game and instant experience.

-10. You can speed up engineering velocity by designing, building, and testing features as independent dynamic feature modules.
+10. You can speed up engineering velocity by designing, building, and testing features as independent feature modules.

 11. You’ll get faster build times from a modular app — monolithic apps are slower to build.